-This article was last updated 23/04/2025
+This article was last updated 30/04/2025

-As of 9 April, President Trump announced a 90-day pause to allow for trade negotiations.
-This means that new tariffs for most countries have been reduced to a baseline 10% - other than for China, where a rate of up to 145% remains on Chinese-made goods.
-China responded on 12 April with a 125% tariff on US goods, but has said that it’ll not respond to any further US increases.
+9 April - a 90-day pause is announced with tariffs for most countries reduced to a baseline 10% - other than for China, where a rate of up to 145% remains on Chinese-made goods.

-As well as tariff news, President Trump’s ongoing criticism of the Federal Reserve (the US central bank), and in particular its Chair Jerome Powell, is also causing market instability.
-The Federal Reserve is in charge of monetary policy, setting the nation’s interest rates - but it hasn’t lowered rates yet this year.
-Last week, President Trump called on the Federal Reserve to lower interest rates, in an attempt to offset the impact his tariffs are having on the likelihood of a recession.
+The Federal Reserve is in charge of setting the nation’s interest rates - but it hasn’t lowered rates yet this year.
+President Trump called for lower interest rates in an attempt to offset the impact his tariffs are having on the likelihood of a recession.
+Lower interest rates make borrowing cheaper, stimulating demand and economic activity, but potentially pushing prices up.
 The Federal Reserve remains cautious about lowering interest rates as it risks causing a rise in prices (inflation), at a time where tariffs are already having an inflationary impact.
+The US interest rate range has remained unchanged at 4.25-4.50% since December 2024.
+The Federal Reserve’s next board meeting takes place on 6-7 May.

 The impact of Trump’s tariffs

-When initial tariffs were announced, there was a sharp downturn across global stock markets due to many companies experiencing a decline in share price.
 Seven leading US tech companies - also known as the Magnificent Seven - were particularly vulnerable to tariffs as a large number of their suppliers are based overseas.
 For example, Apple and Amazon both heavily rely on manufacturing and supply chains in China.

 The Trump administration has since temporarily exempted smartphones, computers and certain other electronic devices from ‘reciprocal tariffs’, but has said that exemptions for technology from China could be short-lived.

+While a partial stock market recovery occurred after the 90-day pause was announced, markets remain volatile.
 Financial markets don’t like uncertainty and can often react to news quickly, meaning sharp swings in the prices of company shares and bonds, which all pensions are invested in.

 The table below shows recent performance data for the Magnificent Seven alongside their five-year performance.
 You can read more about Apple, Amazon, Meta, Microsoft and NVIDIA’s share prices in our new blog series to see how they might be affecting your pension balance.